l3laze/ReliefValve/README.md

 - Close ReliefValve - If this is selected then when you press "Launch" to start Steam ReliefValve will close itself.
 - Reset - Reset launch options to the last saved defaults.
 - Save - Save the currently selected launch options as the default.

+### Client Settings

+Most of the Steam client settings, along with backup and restore support.

 --------------------------------------------------------------------------------